Removing Digital Clutter

 Creating digital boundaries before 7 am, during lunch and dinner, and after 8 pm is NOT unreasonable.

 It’s time we take some digital space.
+Aren’t you and your loved ones worth it?

 Let me know what you think in the comment section below.
 I’d love to hear how you take digital space or plan on doing so asap.